joyce8/MalDICT/README.md

 #### MalDICT-Platform

-MalDICT-Platform includes 963,492 malicious files and has 43 tags for different target operating systems, file formats, and programming langauge (e.g. win64, pdf, java).
+MalDICT-Platform includes 963,492 malicious files and has 43 tags for different target operating systems, file formats, and programming langauges (e.g. win64, pdf, java).
 It uses the same temporal train/test split method as MalDICT-Behavior.
 Hashes and tags for the training set are in ```MalDICT_Tags/maldict_platform_train.jsonl``` and the test set is in ```MalDICT_Tags/maldict_platform_test.jsonl```.

 #### MalDICT-Vulnerability